The Ultimate Guide to Residential Reverse Osmosis Drinking Water Systems: How They Work, What They Remove, and Why Your Home and Family Need One

 Extra features (like remineralization, UV sterilization, smart monitoring, booster pump)

-RO systems with housings and disposeable filters (Higher maintenance.
-Less expensive)
+RO systems with housings and disposable filters (Higher maintenance, Less expensive)

 RO system with replaceable cartridge filters (Easiest to change.
 Higher in cost)